Realising Interactions Between Dark Matter and Dark Energy Using $k$-essence Cosmology: Results and discussions

-In figure~\ref{fig:4} we have shown temporal behaviour of the the ratio $\rho_1/\rho_2$ for different benchmark values of $\alpha_0$ and $K_0$ chosen from their allowed range.
-Increase in $\rho_1/\rho_2$ with time $\tau$ implies there is more and more transfer of energy from fluid `2' to fluid `1' as the universe evolves.\\
+In Fig.\ (\ref{fig:4}) we have shown temporal behaviour of the ratio $\rho_1/\rho_2$ for different benchmark values of $\alpha_0$ and $K_0$ chosen from their allowed range.
+Increase in $\rho_1/\rho_2$ with time $\tau$ implies that, there is more and more transfer of energy from fluid `2' to fluid `1' as the universe evolves.\\

 Finally, the implications of the result may be stated in the following way.
 A $k-$essence model described by Lagrangian $L = V(\phi)F(X)$ with temporal behaviour of $V(\phi(t))$ as $\sim [a(t)]^{K_0}$ with $K_0$ as given in Eq. \eqref{eq:range} may be used to realise DM-DE interactions in terms of diffusive interaction between two ideal fluids `1' and `2' having equations of state same as that of total dark sector of universe.\\